 Read MoreMany of our meat-eating brothers say that Sri Dasam Guru Ji slaughtered goats through Jhatka to teach the Sikhs how to strike down enemies and instill strength (Bir Ras) in them.
 In response to this, we ask them that if Sri Dasmesh Ji intended to teach

-Read MoreTo begin with, there have been many Mahapurakhs in our panth who did not eat meat, including- Sant Gurbachan Singh ji Bhindrawale Sant Attar Singh Ji Mastuane wale Sant Attar Singh Ji Reru Sahib wale Sant Kartar Singh Ji Bhindrawale Sant Jarnail Singh Ji Bhindrawale Bhai
+Read MoreTo begin with, there have been many Mahapurakhs in our panth who were against eating meat, including- Sant Gurbachan Singh ji Bhindrawale Sant Attar Singh Ji Mastuane wale Sant Attar Singh Ji Reru Sahib wale Sant Kartar Singh Ji Bhindrawale Sant Jarnail Singh Ji Bhindrawale Bhai

 Read MoreUnderstanding whether killing pests and insects is a sin involves looking at the reasons behind the action.
 In Sikhi, no action is always sinful (paap) or virtuous (punn) by itself.
 The intention and situation are what matter.
 For example, everyone agrees that killing a person is